revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

     // also override equals and hashcode
 }
 ```
-- One User can have multiple OrderDetails.
-In eager loading strategy, if we load the User data, it will also load up all orders associated with it and will store it in a memory.
+- One User can have multiple OrderDetails.In eager loading strategy, if we load the User data, it will also load up all orders associated with it and will store it in a memory.
 - But when we enable lazy loading, if we pull up a UserLazy, OrderDetail data won't be initialized and loaded into a memory until we make an explicit call to it.

 </blockquote>